 You take your car in for regular maintenance and your body in for a physical exam.
 Women get a mammogram; men get a PSA check.
-The optometrist checks your eye sight; the audiologist your hearing and your dentist checks for cavities.
+The optometrist checks your eyesight; the audiologist your hearing and your dentist checks for cavities.
 What about the service you provide to your customers?
-Does it get a regular check-up?
+Does it get a regularly scheduled check-up?

 We have been working to create a short, but important check-list to review how you are doing.
 Asking the customer to say “ah” (a.k.a., soliciting feedback) and checking various test results (like complaint analysis, FAQ responses and survey results) can add to your smart preventive maintenance.
 Here’s a “baker’s dozen” check-up questions to get you started.
 Add your own to tailor your list.

 - Does the service have sufficient consistency that customers can trust it is repeatable and not some serendipitous fluke?
 Does it leave customers feeling secure?

 Stew Leonard, Jr. CEO of Stew Leonard’s Dairy Store headquartered in Norwalk, Connecticut, is about as energetic about customers as anyone you can find.
 He rushes around his stores glad-handing customers, soliciting their feedback, ringing up sales, helping lost-looking customers find what they’re in search of, thumping employees on the back, and generally energizing everyone in the place.
 When he speaks to groups, as he often does, one of his favorite phrases is, “Ya gotta love that customer!”

 Noted small business guru Jim Blasingame talks often on his syndicated radio show about the importance of “loving up” your customers in today’s highly competitive marketplace.
 He encourages his listeners to be certain they train their employees on the appropriate ways to “love up” their customers and to ensure they never miss the opportunity to demonstrate their prowess at “loving up” customers.

 Why?
 Consider[…] Continue...